SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If any statement in the ``do`` code block throws an error, program control is transferred to the first ``catch`` clause whose pattern matches the error.
-If none of the clauses matches, the error propagates to the surrounding scope.
+If none of the clauses match,
+the error propagates to the surrounding scope.
 If an error is unhandled at the top level, program execution stops with a runtime error.